Planet Coaster: Gameplay

 Planet Coaster is a construction and management simulation video game.
 Similar to its spiritual predecessor, the game allows players to build different theme park rides and roller-coasters.
-These player-created attractions can be shared through a mechanic called "global village".
-The game also comes with ten mascots.

 Before starting the game on the computer version, the player must create their own avatar.
 This game function though, is not used or even done in the Console versions.
 Afterward, the player is able to choose between four game modes: sandbox, challenge, career, and scenario editor.

 Similar to Frontier's previous game, RollerCoaster Tycoon 3, the Sandbox Mode enables players to construct their own theme park on an empty plot of land.
 In Sandbox Mode, all features and rides of the game are unlocked and the player's funds are unlimited.
 This is the mode most players use to create items (parks, coasters, scenery, etc.) and then post them to Steam's Planet Coaster Workshop (not available for Mac App Store version), or the Frontier Workshop on the console versions.

 In the Challenge Mode, the player must construct an amusement park on an empty lot (similar to Sandbox Mode) but with limited funds and research depending on chosen difficulty—Easy, Medium, or Hard.
 As the player develops their park, the game presents the player with challenges that the player must accept or decline.
 Upon completion of a challenge, the player is given a reward such as a park rating boost or a sum of money.

 In the Career Mode, the player must complete objectives such as constructing roller coasters, achieving park ratings or hiring janitors.
 Similar to RollerCoaster Tycoon 3, Career Mode allows players to progress by completing scenarios with objectives in different difficulties.

-First unveiled at EGX 2016, the game also features a dedicated mode called the "crash mode" which allows players to construct incomplete coasters and let them crash into the park's visitors.